-The primary concern, in the event of any spill, is the health and safety of any residents/ employees and contractors in the vicinity.
-Of secondary, but highly significant, importance, is the protection of water sources and then soil and vegetation.
+The primary concern, in the event of any spill, is the health and safety of any members of the public / employees and contractors in the vicinity.
+Of secondary, but highly significant, importance, in order of priority, is the protection of water sources and then soil and then vegetation.